-I’m downstairs in a small alcove of the Chelsea’s lobby, trying to write a letter of rebuke to Jon Landau.
+I am downstairs in a small alcove of the Chelsea’s lobby, trying to write a letter of rebuke to Jon Landau.
 From what he said at lunch, he is turning our Interview article into a PR piece for Bruce Springsteen’s upcoming album.
 Since he is the producer of the album I feel he is just using us for his own ends.
 I think about writing Bruce, knowing he will take our side.
 On the other hand, I really want to confront Landau.
 He denigrates what we do to reinvigorate the lame music industry for which he shills.
-That is have fun with the music and entertain.
+That is have fun with the music and entertain our fans.
 Bruce tries to be more than an entertainer.
 He aspires to be a street poet like Dylan and got distracted from being entertaining.
 Hell, I got distracted while having sex with Jack this morning.
 We are not little automatons putting out songs for music executives.
 I am getting distracted again.

 A tall thin old man comes over after observing my tribulations over the rebuttal I want to write before Landau submits his piece.